 Professor Mullins awarded the University System of Maryland’s Wilson H. Elkins Professorship!

-Welcome to our new Postdoctoral Fellow, Andinet Woldemichael, PhD who joins our team after completing his PhD in Economics at Georgia State University!
+Welcome to our newest Postdoctoral Fellow, Daisuke Goto, PhD who joins our team after completing his PhD in Economics at Rutgers University!

 C. Daniel Mullins, PhD is a professor in the Pharmaceutical Health Services Research Department (PHSR) at University of Maryland School of Pharmacy.